-When you’re going on a job interview, your appearance is extremely important.
+When you’re going to a job interview, your appearance is extremely important.
 Whether or not you look professional or sloppy could play a huge role in whether your interview feels that you are suitable for the job.

 Check out the company culture:

-When first deciding what to wear on a job interview, you should first take into consideration the culture of the company you are interviewing with, and dress accordingly.
-Are you interviewing with a company where the employees wear suits everyday or do they wear t-shirts and jeans?
+When first deciding what to wear for a job interview, you should first take into consideration the culture of the company you are interviewing with, and dress accordingly.
+Are you interviewing with a company where the employees wear suits every day or do they wear t-shirts and jeans?

-A suit is not always the best choice for what to wear on a job interview.
-If you show up wearing a suit and tie and all the employees are wearing shorts and flip-flops, you will look out of place, feel uncomfortable and give off the wrong energy.
+A suit is not always the best choice for a job interview.
+If you show up wearing a suit and tie and all the employees are wearing shorts and flip-flops, you will look out of place, feel uncomfortable, and may give off the wrong energy.
 The same is true of the opposite.
-If you show up wearing shorts and flip-flops to a company that wears professional attire, you will be just confirming that you don’t fit into the company.
+If you show up wearing shorts and flip-flops to a company that wears professional attire, it could give the impression that you are not a good fit for the company.

 Match the interviewer:

-If you want to get the job, your choice of what to wear on a job interview should match or be slightly dressier than the normal work attire of the company.
+If you want to get the job, your choice of what to wear for a job interview should match or be slightly dressier than the dress code of the company.
 For example, if the normal work attire of the company is business casual, it’s ok to wear a suit to impress.
 If the normal work attire is casual, it’s ok to wear a business casual outfit to impress as well.
-Appropriateness is the most important factor on what to wear on a job interview.